-Note: Our Regulation Implementation Guidelines have been updated and approved by the Board of Directors on December 17, 2021 and come into effect January 3, 2022
+Note: Our Regulation Implementation Guidelines have been updated and approved by the Board of Directors on June 23, 2023.

 These Regulation Implementation Guidelines (formerly Watershed Development Guidelines) have been developed to help enhance consistency and administrative decision-making for the implementation of Lake Simcoe Region Conservation Authority’s Development, Interference with Wetlands and Alteration to Shorelines and Watercourses Regulation (Ontario Regulation 179/06) made under the Conservation Authorities Act.

 These Guidelines provide general approaches to the processing of applications under Ontario Regulation 179/06.
 They are the operating principles or the general norm for the implementation of the Regulation.